dotnize/nize.ph/src/content/notes/2025/better-tools.md

 Better tools lead to better products.
 They raise the floor on quality, cut cycle time, and reduce errors.
 You still need judgment, but you spend less time on glue work.

 Used thoughtfully, good tooling doesn’t replace good engineering — it amplifies it.
+But without [care and skill](https://linear.app/now/why-is-quality-so-rare), even the best tools can’t save a sloppy product.

 We still need to stay critical of hype and limitations, but that shouldn't stop us from recognizing innovation when it’s real.

 We need better tools.
 I'm [learning to embrace them](https://zed.dev/agentic-engineering).